sideprotocol/.github/profile/README.md

 2. ICS 101: Interchain AMM Swap

 Interchain AMM Swap (IAMS) is an inter-blockchain asset swap mechanism that utilizes an Automated Market Maker protocol.
 This type of swap leverages liquidity pools and algorithmic pricing to facilitate bridgeless asset swaps without the reliance on traditional order books or centralized exchanges.
-In the context of IAMS, liquidity providers deposit assets into a liquidity pool that exists across multiple blockchain networks.
-The liquidity pool serves as the source of liquidity for the swaps.
+In the context of IAMS, the state of a liquidity pool transcends individual blockchains and exists across multiple blockchains, encompassing two or more liquidity hubs.
+The liquidity pool on different chains serves as the source of liquidity for the swaps.
 Users can then directly trade their assets from the pool, with the AMM algorithm determining the exchange rate based on the available liquidity.